intelliot/XRPL-Standards/XLS-30d.md

 Field Name	Required?
 JSON Type	Internal Type LPTokenOut		string	AMOUNT
-LPTokensOutLPTokenOut specifies the amount of shares of the AMM instance pools that the trader wants to buy.
+LPTokenOut specifies the amount of shares of the AMM instance pools.

 Let the following represent the pool composition of AMM instance before trade: